Glycemic Index of Butter - high fat

 What nutrients does Butter - high fat provide?

-Can diabetics include Butter - high fat in their diet?
+Can Butter - high fat be eaten at night?